About Us

 Login to Your Account

-10+ Calculus of Variation Free Books
+Free Calculus of Variations Books

-Free Calculus of Variation Books
+Calculus of Variations and Functional Analysis Books

-A History of the Progress of the Calculus of Variations
+History of Calculus of Variations - I. Todhunter (PDF)

 This text explores how great mathematicians shaped the "calculus of variations", tracing its growth from "Euler" and "Lagrange" to "Weierstrass".
 This clear historical study explains the development of mathematical ideas that built the foundation of modern analysis and applied mathematics.

-Calculus of Variations by John Hewitt Jellett - PDF
+Calculus of Variations - William Byerly | Free PDF

 This text explores the "calculus of variations", focusing on "variational principles" to optimize functions.
 The book provides clear "applications" in physics, engineering, and mathematics, helping students understand both the theory and practical problem-solving techniques for finding optimal solutions in diverse contexts.

-Isoperimetrical Problems and Calculus of Variations
+Isoperimetrical Problems & Calculus of Variations | PDF

 This is an early study of "optimization" and "mathematical analysis".
 It explores how to find shapes or functions that maximize or minimize quantities, introducing the "calculus of variations" and helping bridge British and European mathematical traditions.

-Lectures on the Calculus of Variations by Oskar Bolza
+Calculus of Variations - Oskar Bolza (PDF)

 This textbook introduces the "calculus of variations", explaining how to find functions that optimize "functionals".
 The book emphasizes "variational principles" and includes practical applications in mechanics, physics, and engineering, helping students understand both the theory and techniques for solving optimization problems effectively.

-New Variational Methods In Flight Dynamics, Krotov -PDF
+New Variational Methods In Flight Dynamics PDF - Krotov

 This textbook explores advanced "variational methods" to optimize "flight paths".
 The book focuses on objectives like "minimum fuel", time, and maximum range, combining theoretical insights with practical applications for aircraft and aerospace vehicle dynamics.